hotdaamn/asuswrt-merlin-wiki/Compile-Firmware-from-source-using-Ubuntu.md

 	done
 	# Instead of installing, we override some of the paths used in the build process
-	export TOOLCHAIN="$BASEDIR/tools/brcm/hndtools-mipsel-uclibc" # used in preconfigure scripts fi
+	export TOOLCHAIN="$BASEDIR/tools/brcm/hndtools-mipsel-uclibc" # used in preconfigure scripts
+	# Set the trap to also revert the changes we made
+	trap cleanup_and_revert EXIT
+fi
 # Add the toolchain into the PATH
 export PATH="$PATH:$TOOLCHAIN/bin"